Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

   We will introduce the setting of learning rate, learning rate decay schedule and other hyperparameters.

+We can use training and inferencing configuration in **configuration example** when we do not know about the concept and design of OneFlow.
+More detials please reference to  **Optimizer and Optimization algorithm** 、 **learning rate , hyperparameters**  and [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html)

 ## The Global Function and configuration in OneFlow

 In this section, we will introduce the concept of Global Function, function configuration and how to distinguish between training or prediction/inference configuration in function configuration.

+### 全局函数(Global Function)
+Before mention Optimization algorithm and hyperparameters, we need talk about `OneFlow Global Function`.
+The function decorate by `oneflow.global_function` is `OneFlow Global Function`.
 It also known as 'job function', there is a simple example：

 ```python
 import oneflow as flow